Race Differences in Intelligence (book): Reception

 Psychology professor J. Philippe Rushton, who argued for many of the same conclusions as Lynn and served with Lynn on the board of the Pioneer Fund, wrote a favorable review and called it Lynn's "crowning achievement".

 In a 2008 review of the data used in Lynn's book, Hunt and Wittmann write:

 "The majority of the data points were based upon convenience rather than representative samples.
 Some points were not even based on residents of the country.
 For instance, the "data point" for Suriname was based on tests given to Surinamese who had migrated to the Netherlands, and the "data point" for Ethiopia was based on the IQ scores of a highly selected group that had emigrated to Israel and, for cultural and historical reasons, was hardly representative of the Ethiopian population.
 The data point for Mexico was based upon a weighted averaging of the results of a study of "Native American and Mestizo children in southern Mexico" with result of a study of residents of Argentina.
 Upon reading the original reference, we found that the "data point" that Lynn and Vanhanen used for the lowest IQ estimate, Equatorial Guinea, was actually the mean IQ of a group of Spanish children in a home for the developmentally disabled in Spain.
 Corrections were applied to adjust for differences in IQ across cohorts (the "Flynn" effect), on the assumption that the same correction could be applied internationally, without regard to the cultural or economic development level of the country involved.
 While there appears to be rather little evidence on cohort effect upon IQ across the developing countries, one study in Kenya (Daley, Whaley, Sigman, Espinosa, & Neumann, 2003) shows a substantially larger cohort effect than is reported for developed countries."

-A review by Nicholas Mackintosh, Emeritus Professor in the Department of Experimental Psychology, University of Cambridge, expresses astonishment that Lynn infers that Kalahari bushmen, with an average measured IQ of 54, should be regarded as mentally retarded; and that an 8-year-old European child with the equivalent mental age would have no problems surviving in the same desert environment.
+A review by Nicholas Mackintosh, Emeritus Professor in the Department of Experimental Psychology, University of Cambridge, expresses astonishment that Lynn infers that Kalahari bushmen, with an average measured IQ of 54, should be regarded as intellectually disabled; and that an 8-year-old European child with the equivalent mental age would have no problems surviving in the same desert environment.
 Mackintosh questions Lynn's hypothesis that migration to more harsh northern climates and ice ages selected for higher IQ by pointing to harshness of environments such as the Australian Outback.
 Lynn argues that racial differences in brain size indicates different evolutionary pressure on intelligence.
 Mackintosh argues that the cranial capacity of early Homo sapiens, 100,000 or more years ago, was rather greater than that of modern Europeans.
 He criticizes Lynn for reporting data incorrectly, in some cases from studies by Mackintosh himself.
 He writes: "The errors may not be particularly important, and I do not know how typical they are.
 But they do not increase my confidence in Lynn's scholarship."
 He also writes: